VBAndCs/Ring-Enum-Generator/README.md

     MaxValue = 7
     FlagNames = ["ReadOnly", "Hidden", "System"]
     FlagValues = [1, 2, 4]
-    ReadOnly = New FlagOperations("ReadOnly", 1, MaxValue, FlagNames)
+    ReadOnly = New FlagOperations(1, MaxValue, FlagNames)
-    Hidden = New FlagOperations("Hidden", 2, MaxValue, FlagNames)
+    Hidden = New FlagOperations(2, MaxValue, FlagNames)
-    System = New FlagOperations("System", 4, MaxValue, FlagNames)
+    System = New FlagOperations(4, MaxValue, FlagNames)

-    None = New FlagOperations("None", 0, MaxValue, FlagNames)
+    None = New FlagOperations(0, MaxValue, FlagNames)
-    All = New FlagOperations("All", MaxValue, MaxValue, FlagNames) Flags = [ReadOnly, Hidden, System]
+    All = New FlagOperations(MaxValue, MaxValue, FlagNames)
+    Flags = [ReadOnly, Hidden, System]

+    func FlagFromInt(value)
+       return New FlagOperations(value, MaxValue, FlagNames)
 ```

 You can copy this code to a new file and name it `FileState.ring` for example.